str8outtajc/mobile2local/README.md

 - At this point - no account taken for user home directories that reside in custom locations
 - Sometimes false positives in error control loop for account name

+#### To Do

+- Add stop gap to prevent tool from running if home directory is not in standard location
+- Eventually - rename new home directory to same volume it is on currently